 The ANZCA Continuing Professional Development (CPD) Program operates on a three-year cycle, with triennial and annual minimum requirements.
 Support resources for CPD activities are divided as follows:

-Resources that medical professionals can use to keep up-to-date with current articles, research, trends and networking opportunities related to anaesthesia and pain medicine, as well as information as the apps/tools available to help.
+Resources that medical professionals can use to keep up-to-date with current articles, research, trends and networking opportunities related to anaesthesia and pain medicine, as well as information on the apps/tools available to help.

 ANZCA Library subscribes to 900+ full-text journals, with access to an additional 6000+ open-access e-journals.